aws-samples/sagemaker-ssh-helper/FAQ.md

                          endpoint_name=endpoint_name,
                          wait=True)
 ```

+Here's the full working code sample from the tests: [test_frameworks.py#L532-L600](https://github.com/aws-samples/sagemaker-ssh-helper/blob/v2.1.0/tests/test_frameworks.py#L532-L600) .

+**Pro Tip:** For the further reading on custom containers, check the blog "[Why Bring Your Own Container to Amazon SageMaker and How to do it right !](https://medium.com/@pandey.vikesh/why-bring-your-own-container-to-amazon-sagemaker-and-how-to-do-it-right-bc158fe41ed1)".

 ### What if I want to deploy a Multi Data Model without passing a reference to a Model object, only with image_uri?